Born and raised in the Riverina, Michael McCormack is an exceptional representative for the great communities and people of his electorate.

-Prior to becoming The National’s member for the Riverina in 2010, Michael started his professional life with a cadetship for the local newspaper The Daily Advertiser back in 1981.
-He quickly climbed the ranks and was appointed editor-in-chief at 27 years old becoming the youngest person in that position in Australia at the time.
+Prior to becoming The Nationals’ member for Riverina in 2010, Michael started his professional life with a cadetship for the local newspaper The Daily Advertiser back in 1981.
+He quickly climbed the ranks and was appointed editor-in-chief at 27 years of age, becoming the youngest person in that position in Australia at the time.

 In addition to his role at the newspaper, Michael was appointed Justice of the Peace in NSW in 1999 and owned and operated his own media and publishing small business is Wagga Wagga for eight years until becoming a federal member.